11 January 2021

 This is the beginning of a study from last week that I wisely stopped in mid-sentence.
 I had arrived early to jump in the sea before painting.
 It was one of those giant blue days and the sand was so hot I had to sprint to the water.

-This precociously small sketch of painting evokes both the sand and the deep blue sea, as unsteady stripes that run across the picture plane.
+This precociously small sketch of painting evokes both the sand and the deep blue sea as unsteady stripes that run across the picture plane.
 Above them, like some displaced polar bear, a monster white cloud seems to barely fit under the eaves of a blue ceiling.

-And come to think of it, this image suddenly reveals to me that voraciously oversized American appetite, the one which can never be satiated, the one that screams This is Marlboro Country.
+And come to think of it, this image suddenly unveils to me that voraciously oversized American appetite, the one which can never be satiated, the one that screams This is Marlboro Country!
+When Americans see emptiness, they immediately think; “This needs to be filled!”

 No comments: